ryokoba689/ecommerce-backeend/Readme.md

 ## Description

-Amy SQL database using get post put and delete requests on an application.
+An SQL database using get post put and delete requests on an application.

-💻 Below is the gif showing the functionality of the application:
+ Below is the gif showing the functionality of the application:

 (./gifs/comgif.gif)